 Why is an “injustice-free America” an illusion?

-Because discrimination and injustice is part of the very fabric of our nation.
+Because discrimination and injustice are part of the very fabric of our nation.
 Injustice is a byproduct of a sin-sick world where everybody seeks what’s best for them at the expense of those around them.
-When we apply this to our nations history, that’s why we have traditionally had a difficult relationship with dealing with those people who are different than us.
+When we apply this to the history of our nation, that’s why we have traditionally had a difficult relationship with dealing with those people who are different than us.

 Every era is different.
 If the conflict isn’t from our interaction with people that we encountered here first or those that were brought here to help grow our land, it is from the immigrants who have consistently pushed the boundaries of our comfort zone (Irish, Jewish, Italian, Hispanic, Middle-Eastern, etc.)